-This course is a study of a sociological perspective on health, illness and wellness.
-Disparities in health and health outcomes will be emphasized.
-Institutional structures and social supports will be reviewed, along with current health care reform proposals.
+PSY 302Medical Sociology3 creditsSpringThis course is a study of a sociological perspective on health, illness and wellness.
+Disparities in

 Prerequisite: SOC 101 or permission of instructor; Cross-listed SOC 300

 PSY 305 Psychology of Food and Eating 3 credits

 This course will explore the psychological meanings of food and eating, and its effects on the health and wellness of humans.
 Some of the topics to explore include: the cultural evolution of food and eating, learning processes and eating behaviors, social and developmental influences on eating and food preference, the role of the brain - mood, cravings, addiction, obesity, eating disorders and body image.